mohamedazizhadjkacem/ConnectAI_Public/README.md

 # ConnectAI 🚀

 A Streamlit web application that helps you find and track job opportunities by scraping LinkedIn and providing intelligent notifications.
+You can check the website in this link : https://connect-ai.streamlit.app

 ## Features